 Insight 1

 Overall, the employees who get a higher net salary tend to remain employed while employees who get a low net salary tend to resign.
-This trend is true for most of the designations (Unskilled Labor, Technical officer, Supervisor, Store Keeper, …) while a few designations (Site Engineer, Project Manager) deviate from this common trend.
+This trend is true for most of the designations (Unskilled Labor,Labour, Technical officer, Supervisor, Store Keeper, …) while a few designations (Site Engineer, Project Manager) deviate from this common trend.

 Approach: